ehsanbigzad/react-native-silver/CONTRIBUTING.md

 - `refactor`: code refactor, e.g. migrate from class components to hooks.
 - `docs`: changes into documentation, e.g. add usage example for the module..
 - `test`: adding or updating tests, e.g. add integration tests using detox.
-- `chore`: tooling changes, e.g. change CI config.
+- `build`: tooling changes, e.g. change CI config.

 Our pre-commit hooks verify that your commit message matches this format when committing.